 So there I was in line at the British Airways counter at SeaTac.
 With me were three of my five sisters and their kids and a wanna-be sister (that’s you, J.D.) and her kids.
 (For those counting, that’s 13 people.)
-I was the only one of the group with experience travelling overseas, so I was the spokeswoman for us.
+I was the only one in the group with experience travelling overseas, so I was the spokeswoman for us.
 Or maybe that was because I’m bossy and controlling.
 Either way, I was the leader.

-I start handing passports over to the nice woman behind the counter and all of the sudden I realise that mine is dog-eared.
+I start handing passports over to the nice woman behind the counter and all of a sudden I realise that mine is dog-eared.
 Now, this panicked me.
 I was very upset about having a not-pretty passport so asked her to begin processing the information for the other 12 people in my travel party whilst I popped over to the instant passport printing machine.
-I took all of three minutes to get my new passport and it was fab!
+I took three minutes to get my new passport and it was fab!
 I even managed to include my signature green on the information page.
 It was an extra $10 for the customised look, but well worth it!

 Once back at the counter, we finished the check-in process and made our way through the security lines.
 In front of us was David Tennant.
 We struck up a conversation and he was pleased to learn that he was speaking to Just Frances of Internet fame.
 So pleased, in fact, that he asked for some pens.
 Left-handed ones to boot!

 Before I knew it we were on a plane bound for Heathrow.
 It must have been the shortest flight in the world because within moments we’d landed and were heading through immigration before heading to the train station.
 I’d really wanted to fly up north, but the romantic notion of train travel carried by my travel companions meant that I was out-voted.
 So instead, we took a long and boring train journey to Scotland; my companions pointing out every old building and spray-paint-dotted sheep along the route.
 (I think I was smiling secretly as I recalled my first train journey in the UK.)